Food additive

 Food additives are substances added to food to preserve flavor or enhance taste, appearance, or other sensory qualities.
-Some additives have been used for centuries as part of an effort to preserve food, for example vinegar (pickling), salt (salting), smoke (smoking), sugar (crystallization), etc. This allows for longer-lasting foods such as bacon, sweets or wines.
-With the advent of processed foods in the second half of the twentieth century, many additives have been introduced, of both natural and artificial origin.
-Food additives also include substances that may be introduced to food indirectly (called "indirect additives") in the manufacturing process, through packaging, or during storage or transport.
+Some additives, such as vinegar (pickling), salt (salting), smoke (smoking) and sugar (crystallization), have been used for centuries to preserve food.
+This allows for longer-lasting foods, such as bacon, sweets, and wines.

+With the advent of ultra-processed foods in the late 20th century, many additives having both natural and artificial origin were introduced.
+Food additives also include substances that may be introduced to food indirectly (called "indirect additives") in the manufacturing process through packaging, storage or transport.

-Numbering
+In Europe and internationally, many additives are designated with E numbers, while in the United States, additives in amounts deemed safe for human consumption are designated as GRAS.